Ravs108/docker/git-commands.md

 `git status` - shows the summary of changes
-`git add .` - adds all files within the same location ``git add individuula filename_test.js` - adding individual file to gti git repository.git `git commit -m "<message>"` - adds a commit message regarding the added files `git push` - pushes the code to remote branch
+`git add .` - adds all files within the same location `git add test.js` - adding an individual filename in the git repository `git commit -m "<message>"` - adds a commit message regarding the added files `git push` - pushes the code to remote branch
 `git checkout -b <new-branch>` - create a new local branch